rami3l/pacaptr/README.md

   pacaptr -Su --pm choco --dryrun
   # Pending: choco upgrade all
   ```

+  This can be useful when you are running Linux and you want to use `linuxbrew`, for example.
+In that case, you can `--using brew`.

 - Extra flags support:
   - The flags after a `--` will be passed directly to the underlying package manager: